 The ear is the only major organ that is not included on the FDA’s list of recommended tissues to test for toxicity as part of regulatory submission.
 Since approximately one-third of all FDA approved drugs are associated with hearing loss or tinnitus as possible side effects, the potential for ototoxicity is both well-documented and not adequately addressed.
-Turner Scientific and Sinclair Research feel that the potential for ototoxicity is not being adequately addressed and that evaluating such potential damage to hearing represents a large unmet need both patients and drug developers.
+As part of an exclusive partnership with Turner Scientific, Sinclair Research believes that the potential for ototoxicity is not being adequately addressed and that evaluating such potential damage to hearing represents a large unmet need both patients and drug developers.

 - Behavioral audiogram and tinnitus testing

 - General middle and inner ear hisopathology

 Ototoxic side effects are common to many medications, including:

 - Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) such as aspirin, Ibuprofen

 - Additional antibiotics such as erythromycin, vancomycin, and many others

 - Chemotherapeutic (cancer) agents such as bleomycine, cisplatin, carboplatinum, methotrexate